-In 2020, the COVID-19 pandemic prompted central banks to relax their monetary policies which caused long-term interest rates in most Western countries to decline.
-The low interest rates had a significant impact on BNG's financial results in 2020 and 2021.
-However, the rise in interest rates in the second half of 2022 has led to a significant collateral inflow for BNG Bank and a positive contribution to the interest result.
-In addition, a number of factors resulted in decreased lending volumes in the Netherlands, in 2022, based on principal amounts to local and regional authorities and housing associations.
-These factors include liquidity support provided by the Dutch State to decentral governments, competition from non-bank financial institutions and additional macroeconomic pressures, including the war in Ukraine, on existing problems in the social domain.
+The high interest rate environment in 2023 has led to a significant collateral inflow for BNG Bank and a positive contribution to the interest result.
+In addition, a number of factors resulted in decreased lending volumes in the Netherlands, in 2023, based on principal amounts to local and regional authorities, healthcare and education.
+These factors include liquidity support provided by the Dutch State to decentral governments, labour shortages, competition from non-bank financial institutions and additional macroeconomic pressures, including the war in Ukraine, on existing problems in the social domain.